 Both of these methods are used to measure the quality of your airway.
 If it is compromised or restricted in any way, this could easily be the cause of your sleep apnea.

 Pharyngometry implements the use of sound waves that map out the patient’s airway.
-A small device is placed in the mouth of the patient and sound waves are emitted while the patient breathes normally, allowing us to determine and visualize the shape of your airway.
+A small device is placed in the mouth of the patient and sound waves are emitted while the patient breathes normally, allowing us to determine and visualize the shape of the airway.
 This test is repeated while the patient voluntarily restricts their airway, which allows us to recreate exactly what is occurring during the moment of collapse.
 The patient will then be fitted with an oral appliance.
 Repeating the process of collapsing the airway with the oral appliance at different positions, Dr. Langston can determine the optimal position of the patient's jaw.
-Once the sweet spot is found, we can fit you with an appliance that is made to expand your airway as much as possible, giving you piece of mind and a healthy rest.
+Once the sweet spot is found, we can fit them with an appliance that will expand the airway as much as possible,

 For rhinometry, the process is largely the same, except it is used specifically to measure how you breathe through your nose.
 It will be able to detect anything that is causing congestion and can even reveal a deviated septum.
 Once again, Dr. Langston will use this to come up with a treatment plan so that you’ll be able to breathe better and sleep more comfortably.
 Both of these tools will allow him to help you in the exact way that you need, making a positive outcome much more likely.

 The very nature of dental procedures means that many bioaerosols, including saliva and blood droplets, as well as viruses and germs, can get released into the air.
 Extraoral suction captures potentially harmful substances and contributes to a cleaner dental office environment.
 Dr. Langston has invested in the AirJR extraoral chairside suction device.
 Its powerful fan and advanced filtration system enable it to stop 99.97 percent of viruses and germs.